-- Benefit the development, distribution, evolution and structures/projects that support the Internet's unique identifier systems; - Benefit capacity building and underserved populations, and: - Benefit the open and interoperable Internet.
+- Benefit the development, distribution, evolution and structures/projects that support the Internet's unique identifier systems; - Benefit capacity building and underserved populations, and; - Benefit the open and interoperable Internet.

 At this time, the CCWG does not have specific guidance on how these three objectives should be prioritized or translated into specific program elements, such as selection criteria for funding applicants, although further consideration could be given to weighing certain criteria to indicate priority.
 Depending on the design of the funding allocation mechanism, the objective of benefitting capacity building and underserved populations could be met in different ways.
 For example, priority could be given to applicants from underserved regions or organizations proposing projects to support underserved populations, as long as such prioritization is consistent with limitations set by ICANN's mission and bylaws.
 Alternately, a segment of the fund could be devoted to projects that build capacity in underserved regions, for example to explain the proceeds grant application process or the new gTLD application process.
-Applicants seeking funds in this category would be assessed against evaluation criteria related to this focus.
+Applicants focus.
 Another possibility is that no preference is given to applicants from specific populations or locations, but measures could be taken to ensure that applicants from developing countries or underserved regions are aware of the opportunity to apply for grants and can participate on equal footing in the application process.